 How to manage your online reputation:

-- Realize that the web is a public sphere; think about your online reputation when you are interacting online; ensure that you are acting responsibly at all times.
+- Realize that the web is a public sphere.
+Think about your online reputation when you are interacting online; ensure that you are acting responsibly at all times.
 A good rule of thumb is not to post pictures or comments online that you wouldn’t want your mother, your future child, or your future employer to see.

 - Protect your privacy.
-Reputation management is about both controlling what is published about you and keeping private personal information that you don’t want made public.
+Reputation management is about both controlling what is published about you and keeping private personal information that you don’t want to be made public.
 Don’t publish your date of birth and other identifying information.
 Ensure that the answers to your security questions aren’t available online.